When is the Best Time to See Whales in Alaska?

 The tour company Geographic Marine Expeditions has made a name for itself as one of the best tour operators on Kodiak Island.
 The team at Geographic Marine Expeditions works hard to give guests an immersive experience of Kodiak Island as much as possible.

-You’ll get to see plenty of humpback and fin whales, as well as brown bears, seals, and eagles, on any tour offered by this company.
+On any tour offered by this company, you’ll see plenty of humpback and fin whales, brown bears, seals, and eagles.
 If you don’t like the pre-arranged tours offered in this company’s catalog, Geographic Marine Expeditions allows you to customize your tour.

 Tips For Getting The Most Out Of Whale-Watching

-Whale-watching cruises are usually long, and they're not always easy.
-We've done four such excursions during our travels across North America in the following locations: New Hampshire, Monterey, Oregon, and, of course, Alaska.
+Whale-watching cruises are usually long and not always easy.
+During our travels across North America, we've done four such excursions in the following locations: New Hampshire, Monterey, Oregon, and, of course, Alaska.

 Each trip was different, but they were all fairly long and relatively demanding.
 So, here are a few tips that might help make yours better.